 Evergreen, Shrubs, Trees

 From New Zealand.
-To 15–25 ft. tall, 10–15 ft. wide.
+Grows to 15–25 ft. tall and 10–15 ft. wide.
 Similar in form to P. eugenioides but has darker twigs and leafstalks; purple flowers; shorter, more oval, deeper green leaves with less wavy edges; and greater tolerance for seacoast conditions.

 Native to New Zealand.
 Upright form and thick, leathery, lustrous green leaves make these always look ...

 A 50-ft. tree in New Zealand, but often seen as a 10-ft.-high shrub of equal spread.
 Leaves are roundi...

 Upright, compact form.
 Grows to 6 ft. tall and 3 ft. wide.
 Narrow, silvery leaves somewhat longer than...